cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-This only creates an application 'stub', as of yet there is no actual code uploaded to Cloud Foundry nor is the application started.
-To give the application something to run and depending on the runtime and framework archive the source, byte code or binary in to a zip file.
-Upload the zipfile to the application but using the upload command;
+This only creates an application 'stub', as of yet there is no actual code
+uploaded to Cloud Foundry nor is the application started.
+To give the application something to run and, depending on the runtime and
+framework, archive the source, byte code, or binary into a zip file.
+Upload the zip file to the application but using the upload command:

 ~~~ruby